Learner6131/data-warehouse-sql-server-project/README.md

 ## Why This Project?

-Building a production-grade data warehouse can feel overwhelming.
-This project streamlines the process by giving you:
 - A clear, layered schema design
 - Prebuilt ETL scripts for raw ingestion and transformation
 - Modular views and tables tailored for reporting